The Paris Chinese Pagoda building

 Along with over 3,000 original photographs of art works and his personal correspondence with dealers, collectors and museums, the fascinating archives were purchased in conjunction with the Pagoda in Paris, so as to serve as a resource for art specialists, collectors, museums and international auction houses.

-The Pagoda Paris Today
+The Paris Chinese Pagoda Building Today

 Doorway inside the Paris Chinese Pagoda